paramiko/paramiko/sites/www/index.rst

 extension for low level cryptography (`PyCrypto <http://pycrypto.org>`_), Paramiko itself is a pure Python interface around SSH networking concepts.

-This website covers project information for Paramiko such as contribution guidelines, development roadmap, news/blog, and so forth.
+This website covers project information for Paramiko such as the changelog, contribution guidelines, development roadmap, news/blog, and so forth.
 Detailed usage and API documentation can be found at our code documentation site, `docs.paramiko.org <http://docs.paramiko.org>`_.

 .. toctree::
     blog
+    changelog
     installing
     contributing
     contact